matrix-org/matrix-spec-proposals/proposals/4037-thread-root-is-not-in-thread.md

 >
 > Note: thread roots (events that are referred to in a `m.thread` relationship)
 > are in the main timeline.
 Similarly, reactions to thread roots, edits of
-> thread root, and other events with non-thread relations to a thread root are
+> thread roots, and other events with non-thread relations to a thread root are
 > in the main timline.

 ## Potential issues